junphine/flock/README.md

 > [!NOTE]
 >
+> ### 🎉 What's New 2024/12/7
+>
+> - **Code Execution Node**: Added Python code execution capabilities to workflows!
+This node allows you to write and execute Python scripts directly within your workflow, supporting variable references and dynamic data transformations.
+Perfect for arithmetic operations, data processing, text manipulation, and custom logic that goes beyond preset node functionalities.

+>
 > ### 🎉 What's New 2024/11/12
 >
 > - **Intent Recognition Node**: New Intent Recognition node that can automatically identify user input intent based on preset categories, supporting multi-classification routing!